 Talent applying ultrasound gel over the transducer probe, wrist, forearm, elbow, and upper arm.

-To examine the median nerve [1], perform a transverse scan at the wrist level [2] and move proximally [3] to follow the anatomical course of the median nerve to the upper arm [4].
+To examine the median nerve [1], perform a transverse scan at the wrist level [2].
+The median nerve can be easily identified in the carpal tunnel below the transverse carpal ligament next to the tendons of flexor digitorum superficialis and profundus.

 Talent placing the transducer probe at the wrist level, scan screen visible in frame.

 SCREEN: To be uploaded by Authors: Transverse scan being performed to identify median nerve.
-Authors: Please point to or emphasize the median nerve
+Authors: Please point to or emphasize the median nerve.

-Talent moving the transducer probe towards the upper arm.

-SCREEN: To be uploaded by Authors: Scan following the anatomical course of the median nerve toward the upper arm.

-Authors: We have assumed that all shots labeled SCREEN are better visualized on a computer screen.
-If that is correct, please acquire screen capture videos for all such shots and upload them to your project page.

-Then, measure the cross-sectional area, or CSA (spell out), of the median nerve at the entrance to the carpal tunnel [1-TXT], at the forearm [2-TXT], at the elbow [3-TXT], and at the upper arm next to the brachial artery [4-TXT].
+Then, measure the cross-sectional area, or CSA (spell out), of the median nerve at the entrance to the carpal tunnel [1-TXT]

 SCREEN: To be uploaded by Authors: CSA of the median nerve being measured at the entrance to the carpal tunnel.
 TEXT: Retinaculum ﬂexorum

+Then move the transducer proximally [3] to follow the anatomical course of the median nerve to the forearm, elbow and upper arm [4].
+While so, measure the cross-sectional area, or CSA (spell out), of the median nerve at the forearm [2-TXT], at the elbow [3-TXT], and at the upper arm next to the brachial artery [4-TXT].

+Talent moving the transducer probe towards the forearm.

+SCREEN: To be uploaded by Authors: Scan following the anatomical course of the median nerve toward the forearm.

 SCREEN: To be uploaded by Authors: CSA of the median nerve being measured at the forearm.
 TEXT: 10–15 cm proximal to retinaculum ﬂexorum

+SCREEN: To be uploaded by Authors: Scan following the anatomical course of the median nerve toward the elbow.

 SCREEN: To be uploaded by Authors: CSA of the median nerve being measured at the elbow.
 TEXT: Crook of the elbow

+SCREEN: To be uploaded by Authors: Scan following the anatomical course of the median nerve toward the upper arm.

 SCREEN: To be uploaded by Authors: CSA of the median nerve being measured at the upper arm next to the brachial artery.
 TEXT: At the middle of the distance between the medial epicondyle and axillary fossa

+Next, to examine the ulnar nerve [1], perform a transverse scan at the wrist level.
+The ulnar nerve can be identified at the wrist ulnar of the carpal tunnel directly next to the ulnar artery and pisiforme bone where it enters the Guyon’s canal.

+Talent placing the transducer probe at the wrist, scan screen visible in frame.

+SCREEN: To be uploaded by Authors: Transverse scan being performed to identify ulnar nerve.
+Authors: Please point to or emphasize the ulnar nerve.

+Measure the CSA of the ulnar nerve at the entrance to the Guyon’s canal [1],

+SCREEN: To be uploaded by Authors: CSA of the ulnar nerve being measured at the entrance to Guyon’s canal.

-Next, to examine the ulnar nerve [1], perform a transverse scan at the wrist level and move proximally to follow the anatomical course of the ulnar nerve along the sulcus to the upper arm [2].
+Then move the transducer proximally to follow the anatomical course of the ulnar nerve along the forearm to the sulcus ulnaris and then to the upper arm [2].
+While so, measure the CSA of the ulnar nerve at the forearm [2-TXT], at the elbow [3-TXT], and at the upper arm [4-TXT].